All Episodes

 So he got a question.

-That's the voice of the new Castradi.
+That's the voice of the new Castrovi.

-Do you think this sort of confrontational tone, Governor that you're taking, will increase your odds of getting this through the legislature?
+Do you think this sort of confrontational tone, Governor, that you're taking will increase your odds of getting this through the legislature?

 You must be the thinnest skinned guy in America because you think that's a confrontational tone.